thecoshman/thecoshman.github.com/_posts/rest/2013-08-06-WhatRestIsNot.markdown

 * REQUEST an item, handing over money (a payload) - "Can I have a BLT, here is three Euro", to which you hope you get the response "Yes, here is your BLT"

-Now, this is not the perfect analogy, but hopefully you can see my point, the principles of REST have been applied to the process of ordering a sandwich, using a basic 'protocol' for human interaction.
+Now, this is not the perfect analogy I grant you, but hopefully you can see my point; the principles of REST have been applied to the process of ordering a sandwich, using a basic 'protocol' for human interaction.
 I do not want to jump ahead of myself here, but I must seize the opportunity to point out how I framed that as a stateless series of actions; when it came to paying for the sandwich, it did not rely on having previously asked about the BLT, you could jump directly to "Can I have a BLT, here is three Euro".
 Like I said, I do not want to get carried away with such details, it is for a later article.
 The analogy also helps show how the data that is being transferred is rather trivial, what matters is *how* it is transferred.
 Again, sort of jumping the gun here, but the sandwich you are given by the sandwich master is not the exact BLT in the picture, but a *representation* of it; it just so happens that the representation you are given is a deliciously edible one.

 To toy with pedant-ism, some people might claim that one of the strengths of REST is that it is 'lightweight'.
 'Lightweight' is a relative term, a blue whale is lightweight compared to the planet, itself lightweight compared to the sun, itself lightweight compared to [Betelgeuse](http://en.wikipedia.org/wiki/Betelgeuse).